biveeprojects/gpoba-styleguide/README.md

 2. Add front matter:
     - `title`: your section title
     - `weight`: the order where you'd like your section to appear.
 The higher the number the more "weight" it has and therefore the lower it will sink on the page.
 A weight of 0 or 1, for instance, will place it at or near the top, while a weight of 1000 will place it at or near the bottom.
     - `date`: this is required by Middleman but not used otherwise.
-It's easiest to just put in today's date in this format: `MM-DD-YYYY`
+It's easiest to just put in today's date in this format: `MM-DD-YYYY`.
+(Note that if two sections have the same `weight` number, the one with the more recent date will rise higher.)
 3. Commit your changes and behold the terrible glory of the monster you have created.

 ### To add a new chapter: